little-world/rust-course/src/07-pattern-matching-destructuring.md

 **Problem**: A full `match` expression can be verbose if you only care about one or two cases.
 Nested `if-let` statements for a sequence of validations can lead to a "pyramid of doom" that is hard to read.

-**Solution**:
--   Use `if let` to handle a single match case without the boilerplate of a full `match`.
--   Use `if let` chains (Rust 1.65+) to combine multiple patterns and conditions without nesting.
+**Solution**: - Use `if let` to handle a single match case without the boilerplate of a full `match`. - Use `if let` chains (Rust 1.65+) to combine multiple patterns and conditions without nesting.
--   Use `let-else` (Rust 1.65+) for early returns when a pattern doesn't match.
--   Use `while let` to loop as long as a pattern matches, which is great for draining queues or processing iterators.

-**Why It Matters**: These constructs make control flow more ergonomic and readable. `if let` chains flatten complex validation logic. `let-else` makes guard clauses clean and explicit. `while let` is the idiomatic way to process stateful iterators and queues.
+**Why It Matters**: These constructs make control flow more ergonomic and readable. `if let` chains flatten complex validation logic.

 **Use Cases**:
 -   Authentication flows (checking a header, parsing a token, validating claims).